Vaccine Hesitancy

 Vaccine hesitancy refers to delay in acceptance or refusal of vaccines despite availability of vaccination services.
 It sits on a spectrum — from cautious questioning to outright refusal — and is shaped by trust, culture, and context.

-The World Health Organization has identified vaccine hesitancy as one of the top ten global health threats, because even small drops in coverage can lead to outbreaks of preventable diseases.
+The World Health Organization has identified vaccine hesitancy as one of the major barriers to vaccine-preventable disease control globally, because even modest drops in coverage can erode herd immunity and enable outbreaks.

 Key Points